 17.4.3 Standby Mode

-Besides the normal mode and duty-cycled mode, a small BS may support standby mode to reduce power consumption and interference to neighbor cell.
-The small BS may enter standby mode if there are no MSs attached to the BS or a small number of MSs are attached to the small BS.
-If the small BS enters standby mode, it deactivates its air interface to conserve energy consumption and to reduce interference to neighbor cells, but keeps its network interface active to exchange control information with neighbor BSs or network entities.
+Besides the normal mode and duty-cycled mode, an SBS may support standby mode to reduce power consumption and interference to neighbor cell.
+The SBS may enter standby mode if there are no MSs attached to the BS or a small number of MSs are attached to the SBS.
+If the SBS enters standby mode, it deactivates its air interface to conserve energy consumption and to reduce interference to neighbor cells, but keeps its network interface active to exchange control information with neighbor BSs or network entities.

 17.4.3.1 Standby mode initiation

-A small BS that supports standby mode shall receive configuration information of standby mode from a BS power controller during its initialization or re-configuration phase, prior to operating in normal mode.
-If a time-based transition included in the configuration information is enabled, the small BS shall initiate and terminate the standby mode atbased on activation and deactivation time indicated by included in the configuration information.
-If an event-based transition included in the configuration information is enabled, the small BS shall initiate and terminate the standby mode when it receivesbased on a request from the BS power controller.
-A small BS may support the time-based transition and event-based transition simultaneously.
-If the time-based transition is enabled, the BS power controller shall assign activation and deactivation time of the standby mode to the small BS.
+An SBS that supports standby mode shall receive configuration information of standby mode from a BS power controller during its initialization or re-configuration phase, prior to operating in normal mode.
+If a time-based transition included in the configuration information is enabled, the SBS shall initiate and terminate the standby mode atbased on activation and deactivation time indicated by included in the configuration information.
+If an event-based transition included in the configuration information is enabled, the SBS shall initiate and terminate the standby mode when it receivesbased on a request from the BS power controller.
+An SBS may support the time-based transition and event-based transition simultaneously.
+If the time-based transition is enabled, the BS power controller shall assign activation and deactivation time of the standby mode to the SBS.
 The activation and deactivation time for the BS is determined based on an algorithm that is outside the scope of this standard.
 This algorithm may use, for example, statistical information on user density, traffic load, interference to/from neighbor cells, etc. Algorithms or policies for determining activation/deactivation time of the standby mode are out of scope of this standard.
-If the time-based mode transition is enabled and activation and deactivation time of standby mode is specified during configuration phase, the small BS shall activate Standby_Mode_Activation timer with the assigned activation time as soon as it starts normal operation.
-If only event-based transition is enabled, the small BS stays in normal mode until it receives a request from the BS power controller to transit to standby mode.
-When the Standby_Mode_Activation timer expires or the small BS is requested by thea request is received from a BS power controller to enter the standby modeStandby Mode immediately, the small BS shall complete the operations described below and disable its air interface.
-Before disabling the air interface, the small BS shall set the cell bar TLV in UCD message to 1 to prevent MS (re)entry and may perform BS-initiated HO procedure as defined in 6.3.20 to hand over active MSs attached to the small BS to neighbor BSs.
-When HO procedures for all MSs attached to the small BS are completed, the small BS shall disable the air interface and notify the BS power controller of the completion of the mode transition from normal mode to standby mode.
+If the time-based mode transition is enabled and activation and deactivation time of standby mode is specified during configuration phase, the SBS shall activate Standby_Mode_Activation timer with the assigned activation time as soon as it starts normal operation.
+If only event-based transition is enabled, the SBS stays in normal mode until it receives a request from the BS power controller to transit to standby mode.
+When the Standby_Mode_Activation timer expires or the SBS is requested by thea request is received from a BS power controller to enter the standby modeStandby Mode immediately, the SBS shall complete the operations described below and disable its air interface.
+Before disabling the air interface, the SBS shall set the cell bar TLV in UCD message to 1 to prevent MS (re)entry and may perform BS-initiated HO procedure as defined in 6.3.20 to hand over active MSs attached to the SBS to neighbor BSs.
+When HO procedures for all MSs attached to the SBS are completed, the SBS shall disable the air interface and notify the BS power controller of the completion of the mode transition from normal mode to standby mode.
 If the mode transition is triggered by the expiration of Standby_Mode_Activation timer, the BS shall activate Standby_Mode_Deactivation timer with the deactivation time assigned by the BS power controller during configuration phase as soon as it enters the standby mode.
-During standby mode, the air interface of the BS is disabled and the small BS does not perform any PHY/MAC operation.
-But, the small BS shall not disable a network interface with neighbor BSs or network entities to perform management operation.
+During standby mode, the air interface of the BS is disabled and the SBS does not perform any PHY/MAC operation.
+But, the SBS shall not disable a network interface with neighbor BSs or network entities to perform management operation.

 17.4.3.2 Standby mode termination